Edit Blog Post

 back in 1999 by a 2 month long bombing campaign

-of Yugoslavia by NATO forces (code-name Operation Allied Force or, by the United States, Operation Noble Anvil as 95 % of bombing sorties were carried out the US Air Force - much to the awkwardness of European nations of which this was their own backyard).
+of Yugoslavia by NATO forces (code-name Operation Allied Force or, by the United States, Operation Noble Anvil as 95 %!o(MISSING)f bombing sorties were carried out the US Air Force - much to the awkwardness of European nations of which this was their own backyard).

 At the time I supported the military action and I felt at home here with plenty of ‘Stars and Stripes’ flying and North Atlantic Treaty Organisation (NATO) flags.
 Finally, a place where being a self-loathing Westerner and indeed a loathed ‘American imperialist’ ‘was not the norm.
 Makes a change.